luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

  network roundtrip.
 Maybe related to prev point.
  State coordination with remote storage is complicated.
 Also need to implement new iterator abstractions such as `ObjectStoredSstIterator`
- (will revisit this low-effort answer later)
+ (will revisit this low-effort answer later) #to-answer-later